umami-hep/salt/docs/evaluation.md

     we be evaluated.
 To instead evaluate on the desired checkpoint from the resumed training job, you should explicitly specify `--ckpt_path` again to overwrite the one that is already saved in the config.

+    If you still want to choose the best epoch automatically, use `--ckpt_path null`.

 You also need to specify a path to the test file using `--data.test_file`.
 This should be a prepared umami test file, and the framework should extract the sample name and append this to the checkpint file basename.